-Prevention of network and application vulnerabilities
+Prevention of Network and Application Vulnerabilities

 Boundary controls monitor and regulate communications and the external boundary of the network, and at key internal boundaries.
 These boundary controls employ rule sets, access control lists, and configurations to enforce the flow of information to specific information system services.
 Access control lists, or traffic flow policies, are established on each managed interface to regulate the flow of traffic.

 Additional controls include:

-- Periodic network scanning - Policy against use of email for data delivery, mitigating risk from attachments that could contain malware - Prioritized response for critical security issues
+- Periodic penetration tests by a third party security firm (third-party pen test) - · Periodic network scanning - Policy against use of email for data delivery, mitigating risk from attachments that could contain malware - Prioritized response for critical security issues

-Third-party validation (pen test)
+Third-party Validation (Pen Test)